 Pairing Revenue and Expense

+The International Financial Reporting Standards (IFRS) sets the rules for accounting by determining how transactions are recording in financial statements.
 The revenue recognition principle has another very important purpose, which is to ensure that the cause-and-effect relationship of expenses and revenue is very clear.
 By showing revenue when it is earned, connected to the expense that was necessary to earn the revenue, you as a small business owner can much more easily see how profitable certain lines of your business are.

 You may not have previously realized how expensive it was for you to earn your monthly fee from a specific client.
 This accounting principle can help you trim the fat for a more efficient business.
-Matching your revenue and your expenses by using the revenue recognition principle is sometimes also called the matching principle, which falls under the same “family” of accounting as the revenue recognition principle (part of the accrual accounting method).
+Matching your revenue and your expenses by using the revenue recognition principle is sometimes also called the matching principle or expense recognition principle, which falls under the same “family” of accounting as the revenue recognition principle (part of the accrual accounting method).

 The Financial Accounting Standards Board does update these principles to reflect new needs in accounting as business evolves, so it’s also important to keep up with the most recent standards.
 This principle was updated in May 2014, where the FASB clarified how to recognize revenue and worked to establish a general standard for revenue accounting with the International Accounting Standards Board (IASB).
 With many of the past’s inconsistencies now gone, it’s much easier to record revenue and work with your accountant to measure your company’s success.
 Leveraging a high quality bookkeeping solution (or if needed, a free bookkeeping service) can help you get things in order really quickly.